 Resupply is very easy on the Appalachian Trail.
-Towns/resupply areas are generally not very far from the trail (and sometimes just on it), usually have good sized grocery stores, other facilities and generally makes hiking the Appalachian Trail easy on a logistic level.
+Towns/resupply areas are generally not very far from the trail (and sometimes just on it), usually have good-sized grocery stores, other facilities and generally make hiking the Appalachian Trail easy on a logistic level.
 Generally speaking, most hikers will resupply every 3-5 days on the Appalachian Trail.

 There are three major ways of resupplying on the AT (and long trails in general):

 Maildrops is simply mailing a pre-made food parcel to a post office, hostel or other areas in town on the trail.
 The advantage of this method is that the supplies are waiting in a package for you.

 A hiker will pick up their package, dump the food in their pack and go.
 The disadvantage of this method is that you are dependent on Post Office hours (if not sending to a hostel), have to pay for shipping and need a person on the home front to send out packages for you.
 Unless you have special dietary needs or on a time crunch, there is no real reason to use maildrops on a regular basis.
 (The exception is a bounce box; see below).

 As mentioned, most towns on the AT have good-sized grocery stores and other resupply areas.

-If you use a maildrop, be sure to mail out as the example below shows:
+If you use maildrop, be sure to mail out like the example below shows:

 c/o General Delivery